comanoc/JavaProgrammer1/Topic4/README.md

 * LocalDate
 * LocalTime
 Using method chaining, use methods of the LocalDateTime object to subtract 7 days, 6 hours and 30 seconds from the LocalDateTime object, previously created.

+### Assignment 4.8
+#### Part A
+Using classes defined in the java.time package, can you create the following output?

+2017-01-01
+2017-02-01
+2017-03-01
+2017-04-01
+2017-05-01
+2017-06-01
+2017-07-01
+2017-08-01
+2017-09-01
+2017-10-01
+2017-11-01
+2017-12-01

+2017-12-02
+2017-11-02
+2017-10-02
+2017-09-02
+2017-08-02
+2017-07-02
+2017-06-02
+2017-05-02
+2017-04-02
+2017-03-02
+2017-02-02
+2017-01-02

+2017-01-01
+2017-07-01

+#### Part B
+Create a class named, Assignment4_8B.java.
+Create a LocalDate object to store 08/06/2017
+Use methods of the LocalDate object, to produce the output shown below.

+THURSDAY
+JUNE
+2017
+159

+#### Part C
+Create a Java program, which formats the date and time, as shown below.

+The Football Cup starts on; 17-06-2017
+Russia v New Zealand kicks off at: 18:00:00

+Use a user-defined date format and a user-defined time format in your solution.

+#### Part D
+Create a program, which formats the date and time, as shown below.

+The first match in the Football Cup takes place on: 17/06/17 The Football Cup Final takes place on: 02-Jul-2017
+The kick off time of the final is: 21:00:00

+Use pre-defined format styles in our solution.

+#### Part E
+In 2017, the Wimbledon’s Men’s Tennis final took place on the 16th July.
+Create a class named, Assignment4_8E.java, which contains the main method.
+In main, create the following variable.

+`String mensTennisFinal = "07 16 2017";`

+Convert this String to a LocalDate object and display the output, as shown in the screenshot.

+### Assignment 4.9

+Create a class named Assignment4_9A.java.
+In the main method, create a StringBuilder object containing the String, “Learning Java is fun”.

+* Append the following String to the StringBuilder object. “ and rewarding.”.
+Print the value of the StringBuilder object to the console.

+* Insert the String, "programming ", after the word "Java ", in the StringBuilder object.
+Print the value of the StringBuilder object to the console.

+* Delete the String "Java ", from the StringBuilder object.
+Print the value of theStringBuilder object to the console.

+* Reverse the value of the String stored in the StringBuilder object.
+Print the value of the StringBuilder object to the console.

+* Reverse the value again and call the toString() method of the StringBuilder object.